Fiber optic network technology knowledge for investors, network owners / operators, consultants, and installers.

 Fiber optic network installation

 Fiber optic installation is partly physical work making way for the ducts in the ground and buildings.
-But partly also, handling, welding, and connecting the fiber optic cables – a delicate precision work which requires excellent skills and the utmost care.
+But partly also, handling, fusion splicing, and connecting the fiber optic cables – a delicate precision work which requires excellent skills and the utmost care.

 Purchase of installation projects